 Leave a comment

-I Found God today in those who processed in NY.
+I Found God today in a day out.

 Leave a comment